andreamichaelmsft/avnm-lab/README.md

 ## Manage the IP addresses of your virtual networks.

 Now let's take a look outside of AVNM's group-configure-deploy mechanisms.
-AVNM's IP address management (IPAM) feature lets you create pools for IP address planning, automatically assign non-overlapping CIDR addresses to Azure resources, and prevent address space conflicts across on-premises and multicloud environments.
+AVNM's IP address management (IPAM) feature lets you create pools for IP address planning, automatically assign non-overlapping CIDR addresses to Azure resources, and prevent address space conflicts across on-premises and multi-cloud environments.

 You're trying to plan for another hub and spoke topology between your hub virtual network and 5 spoke virtual networks.
 You know you'll also have to create a new virtual network and connect it to this topology.
 Let's walk through how IPAM can help you ensure there are no overlapping address spaces between the virtual networks that you want to connect in this topology, and even create a new spoke virtual network with guaranteed non-overlapping address space.

-1. Inside your network manager, expand the **IP address management (Preview)** in the left-hand menu and navigate to the **IP address pools (Preview)** blade.
+1. Inside your network manager, expand the **IP address management** in the left-hand menu and navigate to the **IP address pools** blade.

 1. **Create** an IP address pool.